Sed for Windows

 DescriptionDownloadSizeLast changeMd5sum

-You can also download the files from the GnuWin32 files page.
-New releases of the port of this package can be monitored.
+You can also download the files from the GnuWin files page, where you can also subscribe to new releases of this package.

 Installation, Usage and Help

-The GnuWin32 port of Sed has an additional option -T (--textmode) for input and output in MS-Windows textmode<http://gnuwin32.sourceforge.net/compile.html#Text_files_and_binary_files>.
-The default is input and output in binary mode, so that all characters are copied verbatim; this is useful, for example, when editing files with Unicode characters, or with embedded Ctl-Z symbols.
+The GnuWin port of Sed has an additional option -b (--binary) for input and output in MS-Windows binary mode<http://gnuwin32.sourceforge.net/compile.html#Text_files_and_binary_files>.
+The default is input and output in binary mode, so that all characters are copied verbatim; this is useful, for example, when editing files with Unicode characters or with embedded Ctl-Z symbols.

 General Installation Instructions